 She is actively experimenting with civic engagement and knowledge mobilization strategies that are based in creative process and performance.
-Her current initiatives with the Community Engaged Scholarship Institute at the University of Guelph represent a synthesis of her experiences and her strong belief in the power of art to provide us with tools and skills for social innovation.
+Her current initiatives with the Community Engaged Scholarship Institute at the University of Guelph represent a synthesis of her experiences and her belief in the power of art to provide us with tools and skills for social innovation.